Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/java/index.md

 --8<-- "includes/sdk-httpv2-notice.md"

 Events represent how users interact with your application.
 For example, "Button Clicked" may be an action you want to track.
+In Java, `logEvent` only accepts an event object.
+Please check [here](../../../analytics/apis/http-v2-api/#keys-for-the-event-argument) for available keys for the Event object.

 !!!note